bat020/bat020.github.io/_posts/2015-9-13-blocks-procs-lambdas.md

 three.call(0,0)   # raises "wrong number of arguments" error
 ```

 Lambdas also behave differently when they encounter a `return` command.
-Ruby simply goes back to the method that called the lambda and continues running that method:
+The Ruby interpreter simply goes back to the method that called the lambda and continues running that method:

 ```
 def square(f)